 Kein Foto

-Gies, Lieve
+Lieve Gies

 Lieve Gies is Senior Lecturer in the Department of Media and Communication at the University of Leicester, UK.
 Her research principally concerns the intersections between law, media and popular culture.
 Her publications include Law and the Media: The Future of an Uneasy Relationship (2008) and Mediating Human Rights: Media, Culture and Human Rights Law (2014).